 The Wesleyan Choir outing by train to Bridlington took place in August 1914.
 The Foreign missionary anniversary connected to the Chapel took place in November with a meeting on the Sunday and Tuesday giving a detailed report on the missionary activities in China.

-In February 1915, Mr.B.Littlewood relinquished his post as chapel steward on reaching 85 years after holding the office for 65 years.
-The Foreign missionary anniversary was held in November with the Rev.Taylor who had spent 8 years in North Ceylon giving a talk on his time with the Tamil people.
+The New Years School Gathering was held in January 1915 and Wm.Froggatt presided and delivered an admirable address.
+Cllr.
+Thomas Brook and Mr. W.Wagstaff also made speeches and Miss Couson presented prizes to the children.
+The following month Mr.B.Littlewood relinquished his post as chapel steward on reaching 85 years after holding the office for 65 years.
+In May the children of the Primary Department of the Sunday School presented a gift of 36 eggs, a cake and 1s 7d in cash plus a card to Holmfirth Military Cottage Hospital.
+The Foreign missionary anniversary was held in November with the Rev.Taylor, who had spent 8 years in North Ceylon, giving a talk on his time with the Tamil people.
 Rev.Doughty, as the secretary of the foreign mission, presented the annual report and said that in spite of the war , the year had been one of great blessing in the foreign field.
 The total proceeds of the evening were £20 1s 5d.

 In May the children of the primary department of the Sunday school made gifts to present to the Holmfirth Military Hospital.
 They consisted of 36 eggs, a cake and 1s 7d in cash with a card inscribed ” A gift of love to our brave soldiers. from little primary children, some of whose fathers are soldiers too.”